cogentcore/core/README.md

 ### TODO

-* dialog popup from a menu callback doesn't work!  need to coordinate the new popup on stack, etc

-* buttons need to update to show their state during initial render -- combo box menu actions need to be selected  -- dialog Ok doesn't show focus..

 * fix issue with tiny window and dialog not scrolling and blocking interface

-* dialog

-* add dialog to prompt for type, name, and number of objects to make -- need full dialog infrastructure from that..  first do within-window dialog and later look into separate window dialogs.

 * then need grid layout